-In just their fourth year the festival upped the scale yet again, transforming the event into a three-day affair for the first time, something that has been maintained to this day.
+In just their fourth year the festival upped the scale yet again, transforming the event into a three-day affair for the first time.
 Highlights included PJ Harvey, Primal Scream, Wilco and the first European performance in twelve years from alt-rocks icons Pixies.

 2005 - A New Home